Here’s a little behind-the-scenes Boys’ Life info you may not know: The magazine is available in two different versions.

 The Cub Scout edition has content tailored to younger readers, including fun, age-appropriate puzzles, mazes, comics and games.

-The Boy Scout edition has high-adventure stories, merit badge tips and content better suited for older boys.
+The Scout edition has high-adventure stories, merit badge tips and content better suited for older boys and girls.

 There’s overlapping content, too, including select feature stories and popular sections like Scouts in Action, Think & Grin and Pedro’s Hitchin’ Rack.

 Here’s some more stuff you might not know about the two editions: